 \subsection{A Statistical Estimation Framework}

 In the ideal world, when money is not a concern, we will poll \emph{all} workers and calculate

-In practice, however, just as we cannot afford to poll all voters to estimate who is winning the presidential election, we also cannot afford to poll everyone to annotate a single data point.
+In practice, however, just as we cannot afford to poll all voters to estimate who is winning the presidential election, we cannot afford to poll everyone to annotate a single data point either.
 But do we have to?
-Notice that we can frame the question as a classical point estimation problem in statistics, where the statistical quantity of interest is